Upon This Rock (Heroes): Plot

 After vanishing from Samuel's carnival, Hiro Nakamura appears in Tokyo, where he begins asking vendors random questions, referencing comic books and science fiction such as Batman, Star Trek, Star Wars, and Sherlock Holmes.
 He is eventually arrested after using a knife to prevent a woman from having her purse stolen, and Ando Masahashi picks Hiro up from the station.
 Ando fears that Hiro's brain tumor may be starting to affect him, but then realizes that Hiro is trying to tell him something.
 After going through Hiro's comic book collection, Ando deduces that Hiro wants them to go to a psychiatric hospital in Florida.
 Ando proudly wishes to travel with Hiro once again.

 Samuel heads to New York City to meet with Emma Coolidge, revealing he was the one who had sent her the cello and convinces her to help him find someone.
 In Central Park, Samuel urges her to play the cello while at the same time concentrating on finding the man he is looking for, Ian Michaels.
 Ian is drawn to the music just as Samuel predicted, a homeless man living in the park because he was frightened of his ability.
 After returning to the hospital to treat the man for an infection, Ian leaves with Samuel, who gives Emma a compass to find her way to them.
 Samuel returns to the carnival to find Eli holding Claire, who demands to know what he is planning in the desert.
 Samuel shows the area to her, where Ian uses his ability to transform the desert landscape into a lush, verdant land teeming with plant life.
 Claire is left speechless and admits it really is beautiful.
 Afterward, Claire checks her voicemail and finds a message from Peter Petrelli.
-It is revealed that Peter had Nathan Petrelli's death revealed to the public, under the cover that he had died alone in a plane crash.
+It is revealed that Peter had Nathan Petrelli's death announced to the public, under the cover that he had died alone in a plane crash.
 The episode ends with Claire attending Nathan's funeral.